diffix/reference/docs/led-issues.md

 | Kn and B and not I | Kn and B | cnt + SKn + SB + SI + D2nKn + D2nB + D2nI | cnt + SKn + SB + D2nKn + D2nB |                                     | SI + D2nI                              |
 | Kn and C and not I | Kn and C | cnt + SKn + SC + SI + D3nKn + D3nC + D3nI | cnt + SKn + SC + D3nKn + D3nC |                                     | SI + D3nI                              |

-Here DinKn is a dynamic noise layer for a query with condition Kn.
-Since each condition Kn for n=1,2,3..., the set of AIDs is different, so DinKn is different for n=1,2,3...
+Here D1nKn, D2nKn, ..., are dynamic noise layers for queries with condition Kn.
+Since each condition Kn for n=1,2,3..., the set of AIDs is different, so D1nKn, D2nKn, etc. are different for n=1,2,3...

 The above looks a bit of a mess, but effectively all of the dynamic noise layers in the difference column differ from each other.
 They also all have zero mean and so when summed are still zero mean, and so can be replaced with the phrase '0-mean-noise'.